nmearl/feadme/README.md

 ## Data Format

-The data parser is currently designed to handle CSV files with three defined column.
+The data parser is currently designed to handle CSV files with three defined columns.
 The column names do not matter.

 - **First column**: Wavelength values in `Angstrom`s.
 - **Second column**: Flux values in `mJy`.